QualiSystems/cloudshell-orch-sandbox/SandboxOrchestration_specs/save & restore standard.md

 #### Command Description
-1. Search for the sandbox in the repository
+1. Search the sandbox snapshot repository

-2. Return the list of snapshots for that sandbox
+2. Return the list of available snapshots for the sandbox

 # Shell Snapshots
-Each shell must implement the save and restore commands and is responsible on saving and restoring own state.
+Each shell must implement the save and restore commands and is responsible on saving and restoring its own state.

 ## Saving the state of a shell
-The interface supports two modes:
- - Shallow (Default) - saves a snapshot that can later be restored
- - Deep - saves a back up of the resource that can later be restored, this option consumes more disk space as a full backup of the resource is expected to be made.

-An example of the difference between these two modes may be saving when saving a snapshot of a virtual machine (f.e in vCenter), a shallow copy will create a vCenter Snapshot where a deep copy will save an ovf image and store it on the disk.

-CloudShell does not require shells to implement both modes, a shell may implement one way of saving the shell and use that for both shallow or deep modes.
-However, this parameter lets the end user request one of the modes.

-#### Command Input

 ```javascript
 save (mode="shallow", custom_params = null)
 ```
+#### Command Input
+The 'save' command interface supports two modes:
+ - Shallow (Default) - saves a snapshot that can later be restored
+ - Deep - saves the backup of the resource that can later be restored, this option consumes more disk space as a full backup of the resource is expected to be made.

+An example of the difference between these two modes is when saving a snapshot of a virtual machine (i.e in vCenter), a shallow copy will create a vCenter Snapshot whereas a deep copy will save an ovf image and store it on the disk.

 Both parameters have default values so that the save can be called without providing any inputs.

 Parameter | Data Type | Required | Description